aragon/protocol/docs/4-entry-points/5-voting.md

 - **State transitions:**
     - Save the controller address

 ### 4.5.2.
-Set representative
+Update representative

-- **Actor:** Any guardian that could potentially be drafted for an adjudication round
+- **Actor:** Any guardian that could potentially be drafted for an adjudication round or an external entity incentivized in a guardian of the Protocol
 - **Inputs:**
+    - **Voter:** Address of the voter updating the representative for
-    - **Representatives:** List of representatives addresses
+    - **Representatives:** Address of the representative to be changed
-    - **Allowed:** Whether each representative is allowed or not
+    - **Allowed:** Whether the representative is allowed or not
+    - **Authorization:** Optional authorization granted by the guardian in case of a third party sender
 - **Authentication:** Open
-- **Pre-flight checks:** None
+- **Pre-flight checks:**
+    - Validate signature if given
 - **State transitions:**
+    - Update next nonce of the voter if a signature was given
-    - Update allowance status for each of the representatives in the list
+    - Update the representative status for the given voter

 ### 4.5.3.
 Create